Bangladesh's Dairy Industry Overview

 Dairy Product Production

-Bangladesh's dairy product production includes approximately 15,000 metric tons of cheese, 20,000 metric tons of milk powder, and an estimated 5,000 metric tons of whey per year.
+The production of dairy products in Bangladesh includes approximately 15,000 metric tons of cheese, 20,000 metric tons of milk powder, and an estimated 5,000 metric tons of whey per year.

 Key Dairy Enterprises